 Crostata with Blackberry Jam

-As keen cooks ourselves, it was the little tips and tricks we learnt from Maria during the day which were invaluable – adding a few leaves of fresh marjoram to tomato sauce to cut the acidity, using a mix tipo ’00’ flour and whole flour for the ravioli and learning just the right thickness of pastry to make the perfect crostata.
+As keen cooks ourselves, it was the little tips and tricks we learnt from Maria during the day which were invaluable – adding a few leaves of fresh marjoram to tomato sauce to cut the acidity, using a mix of ’00’ flour and whole flour for the ravioli and learning just the right thickness of pastry to make the perfect crostata.

 One of the highlights was the creation of a delicious sauce to accompany the Zucchini Flan.
 It was made simply from mixing 3 tablespoons of milk cream and 2 tablespoons of grated Parmesan cheese, simmered over heat then removed.
 An egg yolk was added before quickly whisking and seasoning with salt.
 It is one of the most delicious cheeses sauces we have ever had, and it took only a couple of minutes to prepare.

-The quality of the food was also wonderful, with most of the fresh products and olive oil coming directly from Vignamaggio’s extensive kitchen garden – juicy ripe red tomatoes bursting with flavour, rich purple aubergines and fragrant green basil.
+The quality of the food was also wonderful, with most of the fresh produce and olive oil coming directly from Vignamaggio’s extensive kitchen garden – juicy ripe red tomatoes bursting with flavour, rich purple aubergines and fragrant green basil.

 Maria and Viviana (pictured above) really went out of their way to ensure we had a wonderful time, and while Maria spoke little English (and us next to no Italian!), we managed to converse through the help of Viviana and the simple language of good food.